vermaayushjivan-alt/safarbuddy-v2/DEVELOPMENT_BIBLE.md

 ---

+## J. INVOICE-01 — Invoices/Vouchers (RULE 15 audit, 2026-09-17)

+**Product scope decision (from user, this session):** Invoice and voucher are ONE document, not two — no separate payment-proof vs check-in-slip split.
+Delivery: both a downloadable PDF and a web page (the web page is the source of truth the PDF renders from).
+Trigger: generated on payment success, i.e. inside the same Cashfree webhook handler CONTACT-02 already uses (`src/app/api/public/cashfree/webhook/route.ts`, after `bookingRepo.confirmBooking()`), not at booking-creation and not admin-manual.

+**Existing Architecture:** `bookings` already has `price_snapshot` (the actual charged amount — see COUPON-01 finding, discount is baked in there already), guest/customer contact fields (BOOKING-03), `room_id`/hotel/vendor linkage. `payments` (PAY-01) has the Cashfree transaction record.
+CONTACT-02 already fires a notification from the webhook post-confirmation — the invoice generation point is the same call site.
+No PDF-generation library exists in package.json yet.

+**Root cause / Gap:** No invoice/voucher record exists anywhere;
+nothing to view or download after a booking is paid for.

+**Files (planned, for Step 2/3 — not created yet):**
+- `src/db/sql/0XX_invoice01_invoices.sql` — new `public.invoices` table
+  (booking_id FK, invoice_number, snapshot of amounts/guest/hotel
+  fields at generation time — don't join-compute on every view, since hotel/room data can change later), RLS enabled + policy.
+- PDF library decision needed at Step 2: `@react-pdf/renderer` (pure JS, works in Vercel serverless, no headless Chromium) is the front-runner — to be confirmed, not assumed, when Step 2 starts.
+- Repository + Server Action to create the invoice row + render both the web page and the PDF from one shared template.
+- Webhook route (`cashfree/webhook/route.ts`) modified to call invoice creation right after `confirmBooking()`.
+- Customer-facing route (e.g. `/booking-confirmation/[id]/invoice` or
+  a link from My Bookings) for the web view + PDF download.
+- Admin view: list + link from `/admin/bookings` detail (no separate admin generation UI needed, since it's always auto-generated).

+**Minimal Plan:** Step 2 (next session) starts with confirming the PDF library choice and writing the migration only — no other code — per this project's usual one-step-at-a-time pattern.

+---

 ## I. Planned Milestones — Owner Self-Service Expansion (added 2026-09-17)

 Three-part plan, recorded here per RULE 15 (pre-coding audit) BEFORE any